arashyeganeh/freepbx-starter-module/README.md

-# starter-plugin-issabel
+# Asterisk Starter Module
-A starter plugin for issabel pbx
+A starter plugin for Asterisk pbx